2008 Villa Canales bus disaster

 The 2008 Villa Canales bus disaster occurred in the municipality of Villa Canales, Guatemala on 29 February 2008, at 19:15 local time.
 A passenger bus from Transportes Cubanita, with 79 people on board, crashed into a 10-meter ravine after missing a sharp bend in the road connecting Villa Canales to Barberena.
-54 people died and another 25 were wounded in the accident.
+Fifty-six people died and another 25 were wounded in the crash.